SuSy - Synthetic Image Detector

 Out-of-scope uses include the following:

-• Detection of synthetic vs manually crafted illustrations.
-The model is trained only on photorealistic samples.
+- Detection of synthetic vs manually crafted illustrations.
+The model is trained mainly on photorealistic samples.

-• Attribution of synthetic images to their generative model if the model was not included in the training data.
-Although some generalization capabilities are expected, reliability in this case cannot be estimated.
+- Attribution of synthetic images to their generative model if the model was not included in the training data.
+AThis model may not be used to train generative models or tools aimed at lthough some generalization capabilities are expected, reliability in this case cannot be estimated.

 Bias, Risks, and Limitations